Thermodynamic topology optimization for hardening materials: Numerical results

-Otherwise, high plastic strains occur in the complete middle part of the design space of the clamped beam.
+On the other hand, fewer trusses can be detected for results optimized with hardening materials in general.
+Here, also the distribution of plastic strains are shown for each final structure.
+Further, it is noticeable that high plastic strains are clipped in order for a good representation of the distribution of plastic strains for each hardening type.
+This final distribution of plastic strains shows that the highest stresses and thus plastic deformations are present at the constrained boundaries in terms of external loading and supports.
+Moreover, high plastic strains occur in the complete middle part of the design space of the clamped beam , cf. \secref{sec:evolutionProcess}.
 For this reason, a large void area below the truss corresponding to the loading can be seen in \figref{fig:pic_ClampedBeam_tto_compare_chi}.
 This void region is even wider than in the elastic optimization result.
-For an increasing number of FEM loops even the lower trusses disappear completely.
-This has an impact on the total structure regarding the general topology: due to prescribed total structure volume, the angles and thicknesses of some bars change significantly for the plastic optimization.
-Consequently, remarkably different structures are computed when plastic material behavior is considered.
+This has an impact on the total structure regarding the general topology: due to prescribed total structure volume, the angles and thicknesses of some bars change significantly for optimization with hardening including models.
+Consequently, remarkably different structures are computed when hardening material behavior is considered.

-Based on the staggered optimization process, stresses are overestimated.
-Therefore, we propose to achieve stresses that are more physical due to the increasing number of additional FEM loops.
-Thereby, the displacement field follows the stresses and therefore the plastic strains \re{better reflects the physical reality.} The optimization results observed for the clamped beam and the MBB confirm the assumed influence, see \figref{fig:pic_ClampedBeam_tto_compare_chi} and \figref{fig:pic_MBB_tto_compare_chi} from left to right.
-Both thicker trusses with reduction of structure and rearrangement of thickness in further trusses seem possible.
-As a result, plastic strains, corresponding to the displacement field, are crucial for the \re{optimized} structures.
-Therefore, the number of loops need to be chosen wisely.